francovp/spec-kit/templates/commands/plan.md

 ## Outline

+### a.
+CREATION MODE

+If no existing implementation plan file is found at the IMPL_PLAN path, you are in creation mode.
+Execute the plan template to generate all required design artifacts from scratch.

 1. **Setup**: Run `{SCRIPT}` from repo root and parse JSON for FEATURE_SPEC, IMPL_PLAN, SPECS_DIR, BRANCH.
 For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

 2. **Load context**: Read FEATURE_SPEC and `/memory/constitution.md`.
 Load IMPL_PLAN template (already copied).